 How to make this simple but tasty chutney

 This basic white coconut chutney eaten with Idli or Dosa needs just a handful of ingredients.
-Freshly grated coconut, roasted gram lentils or Dalia, cumin seeds, garlic, and fresh lemon juice are blended together with water to make a coarse paste.
+Freshly grated coconut, roasted gram lentils or Dalia, cumin seeds, garlic, and fresh lemon juice are blended with water to make a coarse paste.
 The ground chutney is then tempered with a tadka or seasoning, made by spluttering mustard seeds and curry leaves in hot oil.

 My younger son is a true food aficionado!
 He is very particular about pairing the right sides with the right main dishes.
 He loves this classic white chutney especially when I cook South Indian dishes.
 I want to think it was my husband who got him hooked on that taste.

 Growing up predominantly in a South Indian locality in Mumbai, my husband frequented quaint Udipi restaurants for weekend breakfasts with his school buddies.
-On our India travels, it is a ritual for him to take the boys to all the restaurants he frequented as a child.
-Our boys totally love those trips and are always looking forward to those binge outings.
+On our India travels it is a ritual for him to take the boys to all the restaurants he frequented as a child.
+Our boys love those trips and are always looking forward to those binge outings.

 Variations